jundi69/pccl/docs/md/3_CoreConcepts_and_Architecture.md

 - Peers that deviate (outdated revision or mismatched hash) are directed to request data from a designated up-to-date peer.
 - Once all participants converge, they vote to finalize the sync, returning each peer to `IDLE`.

+Note: `hash_type` is currently always `simplehash`.
+Simple-hash is a non-cryptographic parallelizable hash function implemented on both cpu & cuda.
-Note: `hash_type` is currently inferred by the device type of the shared state tensor.
-For CPU tensors, PCCL uses crc32 hashes.
-For GPU tensors, it uses a custom `simpleHash` function that is deterministic and fast.
-These hashes are not cryptographically secure but are sufficient for detecting silent divergences in shared state.
+PCCL thus does not make implicit assertions about device placement for shared state tensors.
+These hashes are not cryptographically secure nor designed to resist adversarial attacks, but are sufficient for detecting silent divergences in shared state.

 ### Fault Tolerance & Dynamic Peers